Policies

 The purpose of the organisation is as follows;

-• The objects of the DINN Enterprise CIC are to carry out activities which benefit the black community in the UK, by creating, stimulating, and promoting:
+• The objects of the DiNN Enterprise CIC are to carry out activities which benefit the Black community in the UK, by creating, stimulating, and promoting:

-• entrepreneurial approaches to the social problems faced by black people in the UK
+• entrepreneurial approaches to the social problems faced by Black people in the UK

-• partnerships between public, business and community organisations with a view to addressing the problems faced by black people in the UK
+• partnerships between public, business and community organisations with a view to addressing the problems faced by Black people in the UK

-• enterprise and business activity, particularly by and for members of the black community in the UK
+• enterprise and business activity, particularly by and for members of the Black community in the UK

 • learning and educational opportunities

-• Researching, producing, and disseminating information, and holding events and seminars to address the problems faced by black people in the UK.
+• Researching, producing, and disseminating information, and holding events and seminars to address the problems faced by Black people in the UK.

-• Increasing the efficiency and effectiveness of public and social sector organisations that serve black people in the UK.
+• Increasing the efficiency and effectiveness of public and social sector organisations that serve Black people in the UK.

-• Improving the quality and management of local, national and international organisations that seek to work within the black community in the UK.
+• Improving the quality and management of local, national and international organisations that seek to work within the Black community in the UK.

-DINN Enterprise CIC is a social enterprise, supporting and seeking to develop, community mobility and entrepreneurial opportunities for black people in the UK.
+DiNN Enterprise CIC is a social enterprise, supporting and seeking to develop, community mobility and entrepreneurial opportunities for Black people in the UK.
 In practice, this means making the most of the physical assets by developing partnerships with local entrepreneurs, charities and local government.

-DINN Enterprise CIC sees the following as fundamental to our success: coordinating isolated elements so that they work together and the whole becomes more than the sum of its parts.
+DiNN Enterprise CIC sees the following as fundamental to our success: coordinating isolated elements so that they work together and the whole becomes more than the sum of its parts.

 We know that being a person aged 18 or over who has a condition of the following type: